-Fifty volunteer firefighters protecting 92 square miles of land and 117 square miles of water from two fire stations, the south station in Brussels, the north station located in Little Sturgeon.
+Fifty volunteer firefighters protecting 92 square miles of land and 117 square miles of water from two fire stations, the station 1 in Brussels, the station 2 located in Little Sturgeon.

 Are you interested in becoming a BUG Firefighter, complete this application and send it to the address on the form.